elastic/elastic-package/README.md

 _Context: package_

-Use this command to publish a new package revision.
+[DEPRECATED] Use this command to publish a new package revision.

 The command checks if the package hasn't been already published (whether it's present in snapshot/staging/production branch or open as pull request).
 If the package revision hasn't been published, it will open a new pull request.